 “Exhaust pipes, silencers and grab rails are made in Hednesford, Staffs, just three miles away,” explains Les.
 “The cylinder barrel comes from Brierly Hill, just eight miles down the road.
 The side panels used to be made by Triangle, but are currently made by Lucas Mitchenall in Salisbury, Wiltshire.
 GRP parts, until fairly recently, came from Sprint Manufacturing, also in Wiltshire.
 But they're concentrating on parts for Hinckley Triumphs, so we've got a new supplier now.

 “We used to make some GRP tanks for the appropriate models, but have stopped those due to modern fuels turning the glass fibre to jelly.
 Now we use only steel and aluminium.
+There are some manufacturing problems with this.
+But we think the tanks are nevertheless very good and look right on the bikes

 “We could get most or all the parts manufactured in China and bring the price down considerably.
 But we want to create British jobs.
 That’s very important to us.
 Don’t get me wrong.
 I don’t mind Chinese people making our parts in Britain.
 I just don’t want the bikes or their components made overseas.”

-Norvil facts and figures
+Company facts and figures

 We think there might be.